ntlinh16/cloudal/docs/googlecloud.md

-# Working with Google Cloud Platform
+# Working on Google Cloud Platform

 This tutorial helps you to setup the authentication to connect to [Google Cloud Platform (GCP)](https://cloud.google.com) and then shows some examples to provision machines and then perform some actions on the reserved machines on .